Has The Hundred been a success?

 In isolation, it is a 'yes' - the cricket has been impressive, the women's game has been thrown to the forefront and a younger crowd turned up.

-Outside of that, it's harder to say.
+Outside of that, it is harder to say.
 The hope is that it does succeed.
 It is, after all, cricket - a sport so many of us love.